jianyangqt/osca_doc/index.md

 ### Data Format {#inputandoutput}

-The DNA methylation (or gene expression) data are stored in a binary format for consistency and storage efficiency.
+The DNA methylation (or gene expression) data are stored in a binary format for storage efficiency.
 We store the data in three separate files .oii (individual information, similar as a PLINK .fam file), .opi (probe information) and .bod (a binary file to store the DNA methylation or gene expression profiles).